dwb26/decline_curve_analysis/README.md

 ### Prerequisites

 To run the script the latest installs of Python3, numpy, pandas, seaborn, scipy and matplotlib are recommended.
-These can be downloaded using pip and then, for example,
+These can be downloaded by first downloading pip and then running, for example,

 ```
 pip install numpy
 ```
+in the terminal/command line.

 ## Authors